XDOneDude/libsm64/README.md

-# libsm64 - Super Mario 64 as a library
+# libsm64 - Super Mario 64 as a librar

 The purpose of this project is to provide a clean interface to the movement and rendering code which was reversed from SM64 by the [SM64 decompilation project](https://github.com/n64decomp/sm64),